netsec-ethz/scion-tutorials/content/config/check.md

 This should show all entries as green.
 If there are any failed services in this list, start [troubleshooting](../faq/troubleshooting.html)

 {% include alert type="note" content="
-Duplicated entries are bug in systemd which is fixed in Ubuntu 18.04.
-When using older platform, you can simply ignore them.
+`systemd list-dependencies` lists duplicated lines on Ubuntu 16.04, due to a bug in this systemd version.
+You can ignore this.
 " %}